These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Louisiana

-After announcing that Louisiana has the fastest growth rate of coronavirus cases in the world, Gov. John Bel Edwards issued a stay-at-home order to help slow the coronavirus from spreading.
+After announcing that Louisiana has the fastest growth rate of coronavirus cases in the world, Gov. John Bel Edwards issued a stay-at-home order to help slow the coronavirus spread.

 The order takes effect Monday and ends on April 12, he said.